Tony Stewart: 2008 season: Final season at JGR

 In July 2008, Stewart made a deal with car owner Gene Haas into a co-owning partnership in a racing organization called Stewart–Haas Racing for 2009 when he left Joe Gibbs Racing.
 Ryan Newman came to the meeting to make his deal with SHR officially signed earlier in the year.

-On July 5, 2008, during the Coke Zero 400 at Daytona, Stewart started feeling ill and turned his car over to former Joe Gibbs Racing teammate J. J. Yeley, who took the car to a 20th-place finish after getting involved in two wrecks in the last five laps.
-Stewart earned his first and only win of the season in the AMP Energy 500 at Talladega on October 5, 2008, driving for Subway as his sponsor, making it his last win with Joe Gibbs Racing.
+On July 5, 2008, during the Coke Zero 400 at Daytona, Stewart started feeling ill and turned his car over to former Joe Gibbs Racing teammate J. J. Yeley, who took the car to a twentieth-place finish after getting involved in two wrecks in the last five laps.
+Stewart earned his first and only win of the season in the AMP Energy 500 at Talladega on October 5, 2008, making it his last win with Joe Gibbs Racing.
+With Subway / Home Depot being the sponsor, this meant that Home Depot was at least the co-primary sponsor for every victory Stewart recorded at JGR.
 On the final lap, Stewart was passed by Regan Smith (the rookie of Dale Earnhardt, Inc.) who beat Stewart to the line.
 NASCAR declared that Smith had made an illegal pass under the yellow line, and awarded the victory to Stewart.
+It was his only win with Toyota in the Cup series.

 After the Ford 400, Stewart attended a tearful farewell meeting with Joe Gibbs Racing and gave his car and team to rookie Joey Logano, who replaced him for JGR.

 Stewart Haas Racing (2009–2016)

 2009 season

 Stewart pits his No.14 Impala in the 2009 Coca-Cola 600 at Charlotte Motor Speedway.

 On July 8, 2008, it was reported that Stewart was released from the last year of his contract with Joe Gibbs Racing, primarily because JGR had switched from Chevrolet to Toyota, and Stewart was vocal about his loyalty to Chevrolet (which sponsors his USAC Midget, Sprint Car, and Silver Crown teams).
 Stewart announced he would move to Haas CNC Racing to drive a Haas Chevrolet, with sponsorships from Office Depot (relocating from the No. 99 Roush Fenway team) and Old Spice.
 Stewart took half ownership of the team which was renamed Stewart–Haas Racing, and Stewart became the highest-paid NASCAR driver.
 Stewart's car at Haas has the number 14 as an homage to his hero A. J. Foyt.
-To date, he is the third-most successful driver for Joe Gibbs Racing with 33 wins and two championships (2002 and 2005), behind Kyle Busch, who has 59 wins and two championships (2015 and 2019) and Denny Hamlin with 54 wins.
+To date, he is the third-most successful driver for Joe Gibbs Racing with 33 wins and two championships (2002 and 2005), behind Denny Hamlin with 64 wins, and Kyle Busch, who has 57 wins and two championships (2015 and 2019).

 On August 15, 2008, fellow Indiana native Ryan Newman signed a multi-year contract to drive the second car for Stewart–Haas Racing, originally to be designated No. 4 but changed to his USAC No. 39, with sponsorship from the U.S. Army (relocating from Earnhardt Ganassi Racing).